Where is the Qeshm?

-The largest island in the Persian Gulf, Qeshm is fringed with biologically diverse mangrove forests, attractive beaches, and 60 Bandari villages.
-Its sun-scorched interior features geologically significant canyons, hills, caves, and valleys, most of which are protected as part of the Unesco-recognised Qeshm Island Geopark – bliss for nature-lovers.
+Qeshm island is The largest island in the Persian Gulf.
+Qeshm is fringed with biologically diverse mangrove forests, attractive beaches, and 60 Bandari villages.
+Its sun-scorched interior features geologically significant canyons, hills, caves, and valleys.
+Most of Qeshm tourism attractions protected as part of the Unesco-recognised Qeshm Island Geopark – bliss for nature-lovers.

 Qeshm is a duty-free zone, but in a gulf increasingly full of gleaming skyscrapers it remains refreshingly attached to the age-old Bandari way of life.
 If you’re after an authentic island experience, Qeshm won’t disappoint.
-Here, locals wear traditional dress, live in houses cooled by badgirs (wind towers) and work in boat-building yards turning out lenges, the large wooden cargo boats that have criss-crossed the gulf for centuries.
+Here, locals wear traditional dress, live in houses cooled by badgirs (wind towers).
+They work in boat-building yards turning out lenges, the large wooden cargo boats that have crisscrossed the Gulf for centuries.

 The island has an abundance of wildlife, including birds, reptiles, dolphins, and turtles.

 Travel to Qeshm by boat

 If you are coming from Bandar Abbas the simplest way is to get on a speedboat or ferry at the main harbor, Shahid Haqani Passenger Port.
 There are lots of them departing every few minutes, dependent on weather.
 The ride takes between 30 to 60 minutes depending on the boat.
 You need to show an Iranian visa in your passport to purchase a ticket.

 A car ferry leaves regularly from Bander-e-Pol, about 60km west of Bandar Abbas.
 It is allowed to go on the island with a foreign vehicle (they will want to see your Carnet de passage).